samayo/styrofoam/README.md

-If you are using PDO to excecute a simple CRUD statements, then I assume you'll be writting at-least this much code, each time you do a simple `SELECT` statement.
+If you are using pain PDO to excecute simple CRUD statements, then I assume you'll be writting at-least this much, to do a simple `SELECT` statement.

 ```` php